-- As we exit the Metro station, the Capitol building comes into view, looming high on its hill, seemingly endless stairs leading up to its entrance.
+- As we exit the Metro station, the Capitol building comes into view, looming high on 1 its hill, seemingly endless stairs leading up to its entrance.
 I can't believe how big it is.
 Until now, I've only ever read about it in books at school.
-And now here it is, majestic and bigger than I'd ever imagined. - It's true, when my parents first told me we were going to Washington, D.C., over spring break, my reaction was less than enthusiastic.
+And now here it is, majestic and bigger than I'd ever imagined. - It's true, when my parents first told me we were going to Washington, D.C., over 2 spring break, my reaction was less than enthusiastic.
 I mean, staring at old buildings and walking through crowded museums is not exactly my idea of a good time, you know?
 Plus I knew that my best friend Raquel was staying home, sleeping, watching TV shows, relaxing as one should during a break.
 I call her to ask what she is doing.
 "Absolutely nothing!" she replies.
-I'm jealous. - On the four-hour drive here, my parents talked nonstop about Washington, D.C., and how much fun we were going to have and how much we were going to learn.
+I'm jealous. - On the four-hour drive here, my parents talked nonstop about Washington, D.C., 3 and how much fun we were going to have and how much we were going to learn.
 Learning during my spring break-just what I wanted to do!
 I dug deeper into my book and kept my headphones on.
 Then my mom said something that got my attention.
 Apparently my grandparents had met while working at the Capitol as senators' aides.
 My grandmother was one of the first female aides.
 That was definitely cool.
-I never got to meet my grandparents, and I know so little about them.

-- 5 "Why?"
-I asked. - They thought it was important," my dad said.
-"They were really into American history, and they thought you had to see it to understand it." - Once we are inside the Capitol, the tour guide shows us around the building, pointing out little details along the way: the words "Ladies' Gallery" printed above the door of the House of Representatives Chamber, the snake door handles for the House Chamber, the massive statue of King Kamehameha I in Statuary Hall.
+I never got to meet my grandparents, and I know so little about them. - "After they got married," my mother explained, "they made a vow to visit all 50 state capitals.
+They hit six of them on their honeymoon alone." - "Why?"
+I asked.
+5 - "They thought it was important," my dad said.
+"They were really into American 6 history, and they thought you had to see it to understand it." - Once we are inside the Capitol, the tour guide shows us around the building, 7 pointing out little details along the way: the words "Ladies' Gallery" printed above the door of the House of Representatives Chamber, the snake door handles for the House Chamber, the massive statue of King Kamehameha I in Statuary Hall.
 The tour guide explains the jobs of the pages and Congressional staff members in the chamber.
 There is an air of electricity throughout the building: all that history, all those famous people who have walked these halls, people from my history books. - I wonder what it would be like to work here.
-I picture myself rushing through the halls carrying important pieces of legislation to be signed.
-My mom nudges me out of my daydream. - 9 "Donita," she hisses, "pay attention!"
+I picture myself rushing through the 8 halls carrying important pieces of legislation to be signed.
+My mom nudges me out of my daydream. - "Donita," she hisses, "pay attention!"
 I didn't realize I was going to be tested on this.
+9